-All of us, from the very young to the very old, and everyone in between, should have the right to try.
-We should never be confronted by a healthcare culture that makes us feel like we have an obligation jto give up and die.
+All of us, from the very young to the very old, and everyone in between, should have the right to try — not just the duty to die.
+We should never be confronted by a healthcare culture that makes us feel like we have an obligation to give up and make room for others more worthy.
+But time and again, that is what is done in our healthcare systems.
+It was done to my mother during her hospital ordeal, too.

 Patients and families report that they have encountered a mindset of ageism on the part of healthcare professionals.
 This occurs when “advanced” age is used as the reason to not perform certain tests, to not follow best practices and recommended protocols, or, in the worst situations, to not provide treatment at all.
 And it is not just those in the advanced stages of life who are vulnerable to ageism.
 Some healthcare providers and insurers refuse certain therapies and rehabilitation services, such as brain recovery programs, to anyone over the age of 65.